 One of the fastest ways to fail when expanding globally is by failing to understand, anticipate, and comply with international labor requirements.
-In the past we have explored some of the differences around the globe, but today we’re going to target South, Central, and North America in conjunction with the announcement that Papaya Global is now supporting employers operating in these markets.
-Services support the following countries: Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Trinidad & Tobago, Uruguay, and Venezuela.
+In the past we have explored some of the differences around the globe.
+Today we’re going to look at South, Central, and North America in conjunction with the announcement that Papaya Global is now supporting employers operating in these markets: Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Trinidad & Tobago, Uruguay, and Venezuela.
 Additional information on each can be found in the CountryPedia.

 Based on the 2016 Global HR Practices research, we know that employers most often move to new markets in an effort to establish or maintain a presence in key customer markets, and there are many potential customers scattered across the South, Central, and North American markets.
 To help shed some light on the area and what labor requirements exist, we’re going to explore labor requirements in Argentina, Mexico, and Honduras to see how they compare and contrast.

 Argentina is located in South America and has an estimated 43 million citizens.
 The country’s official language is Spanish, and the capital city is Buenos Aires.
 In terms of labor regulations, the country has a few areas that might be tricky for employers unfamiliar with the local laws.